natkiypie/cs261-Data-Structure-Handbook/list.md

 <h1>Performance</h1>

 <ul>
   <li><strong>Accessing Time</strong>: O(n) - to access an element stored in a linked list you must traverse the list using the references stored in each node, starting from the head.
-Accessing time depends on the size of the list and is therefore linear.
+Accessing time is proportional to the size of the dataset and is therefore linear.
   <li><strong>Search Time</strong>: O(n) - to search for an element stored in a linked list you must traverse the list using the references stored in each node, starting from the head.
-Search time also depends on the size of the list and is therefore linear.
+The number of comparisons made while searching also depends on the size of the dataset and is therefore linear.
   <li><strong>Insertion Time</strong>: O(1) - items stored in a linked list are not stored in contiguous memory.
 Therefore, if you are at the position where the item must be inserted, insertion can be done in constant time.
   <li><strong>Deletion Time</strong>: O(1) - similarly, if the address of the item previous to the item that must be deleted, deletion from a list can be done in constant time.
 </ul>